Freaky2164/TowerDefense/Projektmanagement/Software Architecture Documentation.md

 ![UML Class Diagram](https://github.com/argastle/TowerDefense/blob/main/Projektmanagement/Uml-Diagram.png)

 ### 5.1 Overview
+n/a

+### 5.2 Architecturally Significant Design Packages
+n/a

 ## 6 Process View
 Here you can see our sequence diagrams for the two main scenarios in our game: